bhisaac/5eFP/5eFP-SRD.md

 ## Knocking a Creature Out

 Sometimes an attacker wants to incapacitate a foe, rather than deal a killing blow.
 When an attacker adds enough wounds to a creature to reach its MAX Wounds score with a melee attack, the attacker can knock the creature out.
 The attacker can make this choice the instant the damage is dealt.
 The creature falls unconscious and becomes stabilized.

+## Bolster

+Some spells and special abilities confer bolster, a special pool of points used as a buffer against damage.

+When you have a bolster pool and take damage, the bolster points are lost first, and any leftover damage carries over.
+For example, if you have bolster 1 and take 3 damage, you lose bolster and then take 2 damage.

+Healing can’t restore a bolster pool, and they can’t be added together.
+If you have a bolster pool and receive more, you decide whether to keep the bolster pool you have or to gain the new one.
+For example, if a spell grants you bolster 1 when you already have bolster 2, you can have 1 or 2, not 3.

+If you are at MAX Wounds, receiving a bolster pool doesn’t restore you to consciousness or stabilize you.
+Your bolster can still absorb damage directed at you while you’re in that state, but only true healing can save you.

+Unless a feature that grants you bolster has a duration, your bolster pool lasts until they’re depleted or until the end of the game session.

 # Mounted Combat